nana123652/agent-instruction-generator/README.md

 ## Contributing
 Contributions to improve Multi-LLM Tester are welcome.
 Please feel free to fork the repository and submit pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- OpenAI and Anthropic for providing the APIs and detailed documentation.
-- The Streamlit team for their excellent framework that made this app possible.

 ## Author
 - Mamoru

-## Last Updated
-- [Last updated date]

 Enjoy testing and comparing the capabilities of different large language models with ease!